sigmer/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 -   Mark required fields with the red asterisk

 -   Include info bubbles if there are input fields that may not be immediately familiar

 <a name="don-t"></a>
 <a name="don-39-t"></a>
 ## Don&#39;t
--   Don’t just map your existing create experience to separate tabs.
+-   Don’t just map your old create experience to separate tabs.

 -   Don't include lengthy and unclear explanatory text.
 It should be used to clarify and set expectations in a few short sentences

+-   Don't show the required indicator on the tabs - this was in an older design and has been dropped

 <a name="related-design-guidelines"></a>
 <a name="related-design-guidelines"></a>